 While we’re talking about heat and safety, it’s not just what you cook, but what you cook it in.
 If you’re using a microwave to zap your greens, you’re doing great—it’s fast and minimizes the time the spinach stays in the “danger zone” temperature.

 However, keep an eye on your tools.
-If you’re using an old, peeling air fryer to crisp up some kale or spinach chips, the chemical flakes from the basket are a much bigger toxic risk than the nitrates in the leaves.
-Just like a scratched cutting board, a compromised coating can leach “forever chemicals” into your healthy greens.
+If you’re wondering is your air fryer peeling while you use it to crisp up some kale or spinach chips, those chemical flakes from the basket are a much bigger toxic risk than the nitrates in the leaves.
+Just like a scratched cutting board, a compromised coating can leach neurotoxins into your healthy greens, making the quality of your cookware just as vital as the food itself.

 1. Is it better to eat leftover spinach cold?
 Actually, yes!
-If you’re worried about any chemical changes from heat, eating it cold in a salad the next day is a great way to preserve all the nutrients without any of the “nitrite stress.”
+Eating it cold in a salad the next day preserves all the nutrients without any “nitrite stress” from additional heat cycles.

-3. Does frozen spinach have more nitrates?
+2. Does frozen spinach have more nitrates?
 Not necessarily.
-In fact, most frozen spinach is blanched and frozen within hours of being picked, which “locks in” the nitrates and prevents them from turning into nitrites during transport.
+Most frozen spinach is blanched and frozen within hours of harvest, which “locks in” the nitrates and prevents premature conversion into nitrites.